Taxes for Sole Traders in Estonia

 Social tax payments entitle you to Estonian state health insurance coverage and count toward your pension record.
 Understanding what you receive in return for the 33% payment changes the cost-benefit calculation.

 What taxes does a sole trader (FIE) pay in Estonia?
-A FIE pays income tax (20%) on net FIE income after business expense deductions and the basic exemption, social tax (33%) on net FIE income subject to a minimum base, and unemployment insurance (1.6%) on gross FIE income.
+A FIE pays income tax (22%) on net FIE income after business expense deductions and the basic exemption, social tax (33%) on net FIE income subject to a minimum base, and unemployment insurance (1.6%) on gross FIE income.
 These are reported and settled annually on Form A by 30 April, with social tax advance payments made in January, April, and October.
 This page explains each tax in full — rates, calculation bases, exemptions, advance payment mechanics, and every interaction between them.

 Section 1 — The Three-Tax Structure of FIE Income

-Income tax, social tax, and unemployment insurance — what each one is, how it is calculated, and who it benefits
+Income tax, social tax, and unemployment insurance — what each one is, how it is calculated, and who it benefits.

-Social Tax 33% Net FIE income (income minus business expenses) €8,700/year State pension (20%) + health insurance (13%)
+Social Tax (sotsiaalmaks) 33% Net FIE income (income minus business expenses) €10,632/year (2026) — minimum even if income is lower FIE personally State pension (22%) + health insurance (13%)

 What Social Tax Pays For

-State Pension (I Pillar) — 20% of the 33% goes to your I pillar pension.
-Every year you pay social tax adds pension points that determine your future state pension payment.
+State Pension (I Pillar) — 22% of the 33% goes to your I pillar pension.
+Every year you pay social tax above the minimum base adds pension points that determine your future state pension payment.
+FIEs with low income years accumulate fewer pension points.

 Section 2 — Income Tax for FIEs